Smartphone buying guide: Platform pros and cons

 Key consideration points

-Medium screens (4 to 4.5 inches)
+Medium screens (4 to 4.7 inches)

-Sitting in the cell phone size sweet spot are devices with screens ranging from 4 to 4.5 inches.
-Phones in this middle category typically strive to balance the high degree of engagement and entertainment a larger display brings while still remaining practical.
-Motorola's Droid Razr M and Apple's iPhone 5 are good examples of this approach, offering large hi-resolution screens that users can grip with one hand and whose thumbs comfortably reach all portions of the display.
+Sitting in the cell-phone-size sweet spot are devices with screens ranging from 4 to 4.7 inches.
+Phones in this middle category typically strive to balance the high degree of engagement and entertainment a larger display brings against remaining practical.
+Motorola's Moto X and Apple's iPhone 5S are good examples of this approach, offering large high-resolution screens that users can grip with one hand while their thumbs can comfortably reach all portions of the display.

 CameraA phone's camera depends on a whole host of variables.
 Though you might think that more megapixels is better, that's not always the case.
-You can get sharper images from a 5-megapixel camera than from an 8-megapixel shooter so it's better to concentrate on other specs.
+You can get sharper images from a 5-megapixel camera than from an 8-megapixel shooter, so it's better to concentrate on other specs.
 Read on and see the bottom section for more details.

 Wireless carriersChoosing a wireless carrier is perhaps the most difficult aspect of shopping for a cell phone.
-In many cases you don't have much of a choice since you're likely locked into a two-year contract and will pay a hefty early-termination fee if you cancel before your time is up.
+In many cases you don't have much of a choice since you're likely locked into a two-year contract and will pay a hefty early termination fee if you cancel before your time is up.
 That said, when selecting a carrier, first on your list of criteria should be coverage.
-You'll want carrier with decent coverage in your home, at work, and all the places in between.
+You'll want a carrier with decent coverage in your home, at work, and all the places in between.
 For more about carriers and networks, see the next section.